vincentdelsalle/david-photos-api/README.md

-# David-photos API
+# David-photo API

-API for david-photos.org
+API for david-photo.org

 Based on: